FrancisBourgouin/lectures-2020-mtl-feb03/w2d1/README.md

 ## Automated Testing

-- Save time compared to manuel testing
+- Save time compared to manual testing
 - Easy to see if new changes to our code is breaking anything
 - Could be integrated into build workflow
 - Think about potential bugs up-front